By Joe Dizney

 (Optional: 3 to 4 globe artichoke hearts, blanched, cooled and diced large)

 Boil the potatoes, covered, in a pot of generously salted water for 10 to 12 minutes.
 While they boil, whisk together the olive oil, vinegar and lemon juice, adding salt and pepper to taste.
 When the potatoes are done, drain them and toss the warm potatoes, minced garlic and olive oil dressing in a large bowl.
 Cover with plastic wrap and refrigerate to cool.

 Prepare an ice water bath.
 Blanch the asparagus tips, shelled peas and peeled fava beans for 2 to 3 minutes in a pot of solidly boiling salted water, drain and immediately plunge into ice water bath.
 When cool, drain thoroughly and reserve.

 When the potatoes are completely cool, add the blanched vegetables and scallions and toss lightly to mix.
 Add more oil if dry and adjust salt and pepper.
 Just before serving, add tarragon and mint and toss again.
 Serve chilled or at room temperature.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.